jcalvinowens/meta-ircam-viewer/README.md

 The releases have their login consoles disabled by adding `noconsoles.yml`.
 The canned release YAML is autogenerated by `tools/release.py`.

+Note that the images for x86-64 and x86-64-32 builds end up in different TMPDIRs but have identical filenames.

 ## Known Issues